-We were honored to present the 2020 Maine Conservation Champion Award to Cathy Ramsdell and Friends of Casco Bay.
-For more information on Cathy, the award, and Friends of Casco Bay visit our RRCT Maine Conservation Champion Award webpage.
+Last year the Maine Conservation Champion Award went to Cathy Ramsdell and Friends of Casco Bay.
+For more information on the award and it’s past recipients visit: RRCT Maine Conservation Champion Award webpage.

 - Expansion complete in 2020: RRCT has conserved six acres abutting Maine DIFW’s Thurston Wildlife Marsh off Woodman Road in New Gloucester, to be managed as an expansion of the state’s wildlife management area.